-I’m a born again denim jacket fan.
+I’m a born-again denim jacket fan.
 After too many years sporting them almost daily in the ‘80s and ‘90s, I couldn’t fathom wearing one again in the new millennium.
-However, in recent years the denim jacket has again become a popular and versatile wardrobe staple and I broke down and purchased one (this one from J. Crew Factory).
-Now I can’t imagine my wardrobe without one.
+However, in recent years the denim jacket has again become a popular and versatile wardrobe staple, going beyond the look from the past.
+Denim lady jackets, chore jackets, belted field jackets, blazers, and bombers… denim jackets have come a long way, baby, and they are a great way to transition your wardrobe from summer to fall.

-In a recent post's comments, reader Mim asked if I could make a capsule to show the versatility of a denim jacket.
-Below is a sample capsule wardrobe incorporating a denim jacket, showing how it can help transition your summer wardrobe to early fall.
-While the weather may still be warm enough to bare legs (and a couple toes), you’ll likely desire a couple toppers and a way to temper summer vibes from breezy skirts and floral maxis.
+While the weather may still be warm enough to bare legs (and a couple of toes), you’ll likely desire a couple of toppers and a way to temper summer vibes from breezy skirts and floral maxis.
 This capsule wardrobe is for a business casual office, or for the weekend.

 Shop Similar: Denim Jacket | Blazer | Tee Shirt | Striped Top | Black Shell | Pencil Skirt | White Jeans | Midi Skirt | Sheath Dress | Maxi Dress | Ankle Strap Shoes | Block Heel Shoes | Wrap Belt | Pendant Necklace